ileka2468/FicsitHosting/project/provisioning-system/ENVIRONMENT_SETUP.md

    - Check for whitespace or encoding issues

 3. **"No available ports"**
-   - Increase `RATHOLE_PORT_END` or clean up old instances
   - Check port conflicts with other services

 4. **"Process already exists"**
    - Restart host agent to clean up zombie processes